All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Ozempic Is (and Is Not)

 Ozempic is a brand name for semaglutide, manufactured by Novo Nordisk .
-It is FDA-approved for type 2 diabetes management, not specifically for weight loss.
-However, physicians frequently prescribe it off-label for weight management because the same active ingredient in Ozempic (semaglutide) has shown remarkable weight loss results in clinical trials.
+It's FDA-approved for type 2 diabetes management, not specifically for weight loss.
+But physicians frequently prescribe it off-label for weight management because compounded formulations of the active ingredient in Ozempic (semaglutide) has shown remarkable weight loss results in clinical trials.

 The key difference between Ozempic and Wegovy (also semaglutide) is the maximum dose.
 Ozempic tops out at 2 mg per week, while Wegovy goes up to 2.4 mg.
 For patients using Ozempic specifically for weight loss, this means results may be slightly less dramatic than what Wegovy clinical trials report, though many patients still achieve excellent outcomes.